TomatenKuchenDEV/docs/docs/integrations.md

 	- Argument: `create`, `delete` oder `all`/empty
 - Thread (or post) created/deleted
 	- Argument: `create`, `delete` oder `all`/empty
+- Level up
+	- Argument: The range of levels to trigger on, e.g. `7` to trigger only when reaching level 7, or `7..10` to trigger on the levels 7, 8, 9 and 10.
 - Nickname updated
 - Server boost/boostend
 	- Argument: `boost`, `boostend` oder `all`/empty